UK Prime Minister Boris Johnson to return to COP26 to urge action - ExBulletin

 UK Prime Minister Boris Johnson to return to COP26 to urge action

-British Prime Minister Boris Johnson returns to COP26 to pressure negotiators around the world to deliver on their promises on the closing days of the summits.
+British Prime Minister Boris Johnson returns to COP26 to pressure negotiators around the world to “turn promises into action” in the final days of the summit.

 Johnson attended a summit of world leaders that kicked off the UN climate conference in Glasgow last week and will return to the Scottish city on Wednesday.